Joao360/foodplan-android/README.md

 Foodplan is licensed under the [Creative Commons Attribution-NonCommercial (CC BY-NC)](https://creativecommons.org/licenses/by-nc/4.0/) license.
 This means that you are free to modify and distribute the app for non-commercial purposes, as long as you provide attribution to the original creators.

+## Contact
+For inquiries or to view more of my professional work, please feel free to contact me at joaograca360@gmail.com.
+Thank you for your interest!